Dog Corner

 • Visit a vet

-The first thing is to go to a vet.
+The first thing to do is go to the vet.
 There might be a medical condition that makes your pet pee inside the house.
-He is unable to withstand the urge and he must pee anywhere he can.
+He is unable to withstand the urge, and he must pee anywhere he can.
 There are countless medical issues that can affect this.
 After the check is done and if everything is fine, you will move to other points here.

 • Remove the urine odor

 Dogs will pee in a spot where they can smell urine.
 If you don’t clean the urine smell properly, your pet will smell it and he will pee in that same location.
-Don’t forget that you will need a UV torch and also special chemicals to remove the scent.
+Don’t forget that you will need a UV torch and special chemicals to remove the scent.
 Ordinary solutions do not work well.
-Once you have removed the odor you can proceed to another step.
+Once you have removed the odor, you can proceed to the next step.

 • Take him outside to pee